“Alex Steffen, a designing optimist, lays out the blueprint for a successful century.” -The New York Times

 A critically-acclaimed second Worldchanging book, greatly reworked and updated, was published in March 2011.
 Along with hundreds of new and revised entries, Worldchanging 2.0 features a foreword by Van Jones and an introduction by Bill McKibben.

 Alex also loves speaking for audiences and has become well-known for his onstage presentations.
-He regularly speaks to influential audiences and at leading companies such as Weiden + Kennedy, Nike, Amazon, Ideo, Arup, Nau, Steelcase, Carrier, Yahoo!, the World Travel and Tourism Council and the Danish Industries Bright Green trade show during COP-15.
+He regularly speaks at and consults to leading companies such as Nike, Amazon, Arup, Nau, Steelcase, Carrier, Weiden + Kennedy, Yahoo!, the National Association of Realtors and the Urban Land Institute.
 He has also spoken and keynoted at many of the most renowned innovation and design conferences in the world, including TED, Picnic, Pop!Tech, Design Indaba, South by Southwest Interactive and Doors of Perception, as well as at some of the world’s leading universities, including Harvard, Yale and Stanford.
-He has also spoken for governments ranging from the City of Copenhagen to the Government of New Zealand.
+He has also worked with governments ranging from the City of Copenhagen to the Government of New Zealand.
 His speech about carbon neutrality in Seattle in 2010 lead to that city adopting carbon-neutrality as a city-wide goal.
-He has also provided strategic insights to over 50 clients.

 Alex can be booked for talks through the Lavin Agency.Follow @AlexSteffen